 My last suggestion for female travelers is to share your location with someone back home (or someone in CDMX if you know anyone) just as an extra layer of precaution.
 It may sound a bit extra, but I would recommend this for a solo female traveler in any foreign country.

-How is COVID in Mexico City?
+What is the elevation in Mexico City?

 When’s the best time to visit Mexico City?